 Pisum sativum var. arvense (L.) Poiret

-Green Split Pea is a cool-season crop grown for its mature dried edible seeds, which can be marketed whole or split or ground into flour.
+Green Split Pea is a cool-season crop grown for its mature dried edible seeds, which can be marketed whole, split or ground into flour.

-The dried seeds are enclosed in a pod, 1 to 4 inches (2.5-10cm) long that often has a rough inner membrane and 4-9 seeds.
+The dried seeds are enclosed in a 1 to 4 inch (2.5-10cm) long pod that often has a rough inner membrane and 4-9 seeds.
 The whole mature seeds are round, smooth and green.

 The mature green peas are dried and husked (or dehulled) and split in half.
 The green split peas are about 1/4 of an inch wide and pale green in colour.

 - Split green peas are high in protein and low in fat and contain the highest amount of dietary fibre, with 25 grams fibre per 100 gram portion.